 The housing needs part of the housing analysis should include demographic data related to existing population, household and community trends that could impact future housing demand (e.g. aging of population).
-This data will be derived from a mixture of jurisdictional records, county datasets, state datasets, and federal datasets.
-The identified need for future housing should be consistent with the jurisdiction's population growth and housing targets.
+This data will be derived from a mixture of jurisdictional records, County datasets, State datasets, and Federal datasets.
+The identified need for future housing should be consistent with the jurisdiction's housing growth and the jurisdiction's share of countywide housing needs found in Tables H-1 and H-2.
 Combined with the results of the needs analysis, these data can provide direction on appropriate goals and policies for both the housing and land use elements of a jurisdiction's comprehensive plan.